-Federal Programs Types of Aid Program Details Federal Pell Grant Grant: does not have to be repaid For undergraduates with financial need who have not earned · Bachelor's or professional degrees; in some cases, however, a student enrolled in a post baccalaureate teacher certification program might receive a Federal Pell Grant.
-A student can
+Federal Programs Types of Aid Program Details

-Federal Supplemental Educational Opportunity Grant (FSEOG) Grant: does not have to be repaid receive a Federal Pell Grant for no more than 12 semesters or the equivalent (roughly six years).
-For undergraduates with exceptional financial need; Federal Pell Grant recipients take priority; funds depend on availability at school.
-Federal Work Study Money earned while attending school; does not have to be repaid For undergraduate and graduate students; jobs can be on campus or off campus; students are paid at least federal minimum wage; funds depend on availability at school.
-Direct Subsidized Loan Loan: must be repaid with interest For undergraduate students; U.S. Department of Education pays interest while borrower is in school and during grace and deferment periods; student must be at least half-time and have financial need; and U.S. Department of Education may stop paying their interest if they exceed that limit.
-Direct Unsubsidized Loan Loan: must be repaid with interest For undergraduate and graduate students; borrower is responsible for all interest; student must be at least half-time Direct PLUS Loan Loan: must be repaid with interest For parents of dependent undergraduate students and for graduate or professional students; borrower is responsible for all interest; student must be enrolled at least half-time; financial need is not required;
+Federal Pell Grant Grant: does not have to be repaid For undergraduates with financial need who have not earned Bachelor's or professional degrees; in some cases, however, a student enrolled in a post baccalaureate teacher certification program might receive a Federal Pell Grant.
+A student can receive a Federal Pell Grant for no more than 12 semesters or the equivalent (roughly six years).
+Federal Supplemental Grant: does not have to For undergraduates with exceptional financial need; Federal Pell Educational be repaid Grant recipients take priority; funds depend on availability at Opportunity Grant (FSEOG) school.
+Federal Work Study Money earned while For undergraduate and graduate students; jobs can be on attending school; does campus or off campus; students are paid at least federal not have to be repaid minimum wage; funds depend on availability at school.
+Direct Subsidized Loan: must be repaid For undergraduate students; U.S. Department of Education pays Loan with interest interest while borrower is in school and during grace and deferment periods; student must be at least half-time and have financial need; and U.S. Department of Education may stop paying their interest if they exceed that limit.
+Direct Unsubsidized Loan: must be repaid For undergraduate and graduate students; borrower is Loan with interest responsible for all interest; student must be at least half-time Direct PLUS Loan Loan: must be repaid For parents of dependent undergraduate students and for with interest graduate or professional students; borrower is responsible for all interest; student must be enrolled at least half-time; financial need is not required;